 The FIFA world cup is truly a worldwide event.
-All five major continents have put on at least one World Cup, the tournament has been hosted in 17 different countries, the latest in Qatar 2022.
+All five major continents have put on at least one World Cup.
+The tournament has been hosted in 17 different countries, the latest in Qatar 2022.

 Each tournament makes use of various stadiums around the host country, from the first World Cup in Uruguay, where the entire tournament took place in three stadiums within Montevideo, to 2022 where new state-of-the-art stadiums were built at eight venues, four of these in the country's capital Doha.
-The most venues used was 20 at the 2002 World Cup held in Japan and South Korea.
+The most venues used was twenty at the 2002 World Cup held in Japan and South Korea.

 Stadiums of the FIFA World Cup